SpongePowered/SpongeDocs/source/plugin/commands/argumentparsing.rst

 Custom Parameter
 ~~~~~~~~~~~~~~~~

-It is possible to create custom command elements.
-Example Vector2i.
+It is possible to create custom command elements; for example, Vector2i.
 This is done though the
-:javadoc:`Parameter#builder(Class)` method, which returns a :javadoc:`Parameter` where all data of the parameter
+:javadoc:`Parameter#builder(Class)` method, which returns a :javadoc:`Parameter` where all data the parameter neededs
-is needed to be provided.
+should be provided.
 Once done call the ``build`` method to build the parameter.

 When building a new parameter, only the ``parser`` and ``key`` are required for build.
-The ``parser`` is where the logic
+The ``parser`` contains the logic
-of mapping the ``String`` input to the desired value is.
+for mapping the ``String`` input to the desired value.

 Example: Creating a Custom Parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~